Dysgenesis of the corpus callosum

 - limbic system 4

-Angiography no longer has a role in diagnosis, however if performed for other reasons may demonstrate an abnormal course of the anterior cerebral artery, passing directly postero-superiorly with widely spaced pericallosal arteries, and absent pericallosal moustache.
+Angiography no longer has a role in diagnosis, however, if performed for other reasons may demonstrate an abnormal course of the anterior cerebral artery, passing directly posterosuperiorly with widely spaced pericallosal arteries, and absent pericallosal moustache.
 The azygos ACA is commonly present in most cases.

-The overall prognosis can be highly variable dependent on the presence of other associated anomalies
+The overall prognosis can be highly variable depending on the presence of other associated anomalies.

 In the setting of an antenatal ultrasound demonstrating an interhemispheric cyst then the following should be considered 5:

-The key in distinguishing these entities from a dilated third ventricle with dorsal cyst is identifying the choroid plexus, which demarcates the roof of the the third ventricle 5.
+The key to distinguishing these entities from a dilated third ventricle with dorsal cyst is identifying the choroid plexus, which demarcates the roof of the third ventricle 5.